amagimedia/amagimedia.github.io/partners.markdown

       </div>

       <div class="three-fourths last">
-        TATA Sky is a direct broadcast satellite television provider in India, using MPEG-2 and MPEG-4 digital compression technology.
+        TATA Sky is a direct broadcast satellite television provider in India.
 Incorporated in 2004, Tata Sky is a JV between the TATA Group and STAR.
-It is a joint venture between the Tata Sons, that owns 80% and STAR India that owns a 20% stake.
-Tata Sky was incorporated in 2004 but was launched only in 2006.
 It currently offers close to 196 channels (as of December 2010).
       </div>
     </div>